Varda by Agnès

 Varda by Agnès (Varda par Agnès) is a 2019 documentary television series directed by Agnès Varda.
 The last film Varda directed, Varda by Agnes features Varda watching and discussing her films and work.
 She recounts her 60-year artistic journey through photography and filmmaking.
 She expresses the importance of three key words: inspiration, creation, and sharing.
 The film shows Varda sitting and reflecting on the things she loves, such as her husband, cats, colors, beaches, and heart-shaped potatoes.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 91 reviews, with an average rating of 8.4/10.
+The website's critical consensus states: "An encomium that should prove illuminating for casual viewers and satisfying for fans, Varda by Agnès finds a brilliant filmmaker looking back on her own terms".
+On Metacritic, the film has a weighted average score of 85 out of 100, based on 24 critics, indicating "universal acclaim".